Vybra Beats v2.5: The First Visual Loop

 Then the branch was fast-forwarded into main and pushed.

-Vybra Beats started as audio. v2.0 made the platform trustworthy. v2.5 begins making every beat shareable.
+Vybra Beats started as audio. v2.0 made the platform trustworthy. v2.5 gave each beat a face. v2.5.2 makes that face move in formats we can actually post.

 The beat is not just something you download now.